Intermodal Transportation Hubs for Colleges and Universities Study

 - Production of a UNT Mobility Hub report to be adapted as a guide or catalog for the large variety of colleges and universities in the north central Texas region.

 The Project Advisory Committee developed a preliminary vision for future campus mobility hubs.
-This definition and vision will be modified as campus stakeholder conversations continue in Phase 1 and 2 of the study.

 Campus mobility hubs are the physical and digital intersection of mobility options, transportation information, campus life, and social interactions.
 Campus mobility hubs are centralized points both on- and off-campus that facilitate connections across modes and where people have on-demand access to a range of shared mobility options and mobility storage solutions.
 Typically built on a backbone of public transit and campus shuttles, mobility hubs offer a safe, comfortable, convenient, and accessible space to seamlessly transfer across different mobility options.

 While campus mobility hub design and its associated kit of parts respond to the varying needs of resident and commuter campuses, NCTCOG and its stakeholders envision the following objectives for campus mobility hubs:

 - Campus mobility hubs should be highly accessible, convenient, sustainable, and safe, with a wide array of amenities to complement the available mobility offerings.

 - Campus mobility hubs should seamlessly tie-in to the fabric of the campus or community where they are located, both in terms of aesthetics and the amenities offered.